araines/supervisor-newrelic/README.rst

 Where:

 - NEWRELIC_ACCOUNT_NO gets replaced with your NewRelic account number (e.g. 1121234)
-- NEWRELIC_KEY gets replaced with the Insights API Insert Key (as registered earlier)
+- NEWRELIC_KEY gets replaced with the Insights API Insert Key (as registered earlier - e.g. VkiYX90CZxxPl7FuQAxrQXNv5gZnx80e)

 Reload the supervisord configuration::